moorepants/tu-delft-promotion/midterm-vision-statement.rst

 where I will target Horizon Europe opportunities in health and leverage my international collaborations.
 On the education front, I want to formally publish my multibody dynamics book and then help others develop similar teaching approaches and materials.
-Lastly, I want to have fun working on challenging research with my group and collaborators so that we can make the world better with more bicycles and more people riding them.
+Lastly, I want to have a lot of fun working on challenging research with my group and collaborators so that we can make the world better with more bicycles and more people riding them.